nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Peer Code 50

-### Description
+### UploadDenied

-This message is sent to reject QueueUpload attempts and previously queued files.
+This message is sent to reject [QueueUpload](#peer-code-43) attempts and previously queued files.
 The reason for rejection will appear in the transfer list of the recipient.

-### Function Names

-  - Nicotine+: UploadDenied

-### Data Order
+#### Data Order

   - Send
     1.  **string** <ins>filename</ins>